 Life is crazy these days.
 Sometimes it can feel like all you do is work and clean.
 If your kids are attending school online or you homeschool, it might feel like you don’t have time to clean at all.
 Then your home starts making you miserable.
 It looks like a mess, and that makes you feel awful.

 You start thinking that something is wrong with you for not doing it all — work, parenting, and keeping a spotless home.
 When you finally move that pile of laundry off your bed and try to go to sleep, you remember all the things you “should” have done but didn’t.
+You feel burned out from all the responsibilities.
 It takes hours to calm your thoughts and fall asleep.

 The next day, you’re exhausted as well as busy.
 The last thing you’ve got energy or time for is cleaning the house.
 Things get messier.
 That stack of laundry on the bed gets bigger.
 Those few anxious thoughts at bedtime turn into dozens that stop you from sleeping.
 Again.

 How to Find Time to Clean House

 I want you to try something real quick.
 Close your eyes for a minute and imagine your home being as clean and tidy as you think it should be.
 Hold that image firmly in your mind.
 Picture how it feels to wake up and see it that way, and how it feels to walk in the door and find your home looking like that.
 Now, as yourself: who on earth did all that work — and why?

 Spotless homes get that way because someone chose to clean instead of doing something else.
 That’s not always a good thing.
 For instance, some people stress clean.
 Others clean when they’re angry or trying not to be.
 I know a woman who cleans the house when she ought to be working on helpful articles for a blog that supports her family.
 (It’s me.)